hmcontroller/ControlDemonstrator/sphinx/_static/introduction.rst

   * Usb

 The following code example shows the basic usage of microRay in your microcontroller code.
-The **testparameter** can be controlled from the connected pc and the **channelOne** variable will be transmitted and displayed on the pc.
+The **testparameter** can be controlled from the connected pc and the **channelOne** variable will be transmitted via the selected interface and displayed on the pc.

 .. code-block:: c